pmichaillat/pmichaillat.github.io/content/dashboard/index.md

 ---

 This dashboard provides real-time indicators of US labor market and business cycle conditions.
 It starts with three core labor market indicators: the unemployment rate, vacancy rate, and labor market tightness.
 These metrics jointly characterize the functioning of the labor market.
-It also plots the Beveridge curve, which relates the unemployment and vacancy rates.
+The dashboard also plots the Beveridge curve, which relates the unemployment and vacancy rates.

 From these, the dashboard calculates two metrics that quantify how far the labor market is from social efficiency: the full-employment rate of unemployment (FERU) and the unemployment gap.
 These two metrics are key determinants of optimal monetary policy and fiscal policy.